jazlynhellman/jazlynhellman/README.md

 :briefcase: My CV can be viewed [here](https://github.com/jazlynhellman/jazlynhellman/blob/main/CV_JazlynHellman_Dec2021.pdf)!

 ## Publications :newspaper:
+**[2022]** Take a look at my M.Sc. thesis on understanding power dynamics between open-source software usability stakeholders. ["Improving the usability of free, libre, and open-source software through understanding participation and power"](https://escholarship.mcgill.ca/concern/theses/p5547x73d)

-Our article was published in the CHASE 2022 conference.
+**[2022]** Our article was published in the CHASE 2022 conference.
 Take a look at the paper ["Characterizing User Behaviors in Open-Source Software User Forums: An Empirical Study"](https://dl.acm.org/doi/10.1145/3528579.3529178) and the [presentation video](https://www.youtube.com/watch?v=rh8U0TnbUOc&t=1s).

-Check out my (pre-print) article on ["Generating GitHub Repository Descriptions: A Comparison of Manual and Automated Approaches"](https://arxiv.org/abs/2110.13283)!
+**[2021]** Check out my (pre-print) article on ["Generating GitHub Repository Descriptions: A Comparison of Manual and Automated Approaches"](https://arxiv.org/abs/2110.13283)!
 (2021)

-My work was accepted as a Late Breaking Work paper to the CHI2021 conference.
+**[2021]** My work was accepted as a Late Breaking Work paper to the CHI2021 conference.
 Take a look at my paper ["Facilitating Asynchronous Participatory Design of Open Source Software: Bringing End Users into the Loop"](https://dl.acm.org/doi/10.1145/3411763.3451643) and my [teaser video](https://www.youtube.com/watch?v=_A_Ci6qpj8c&ab_channel=ACMSIGCHI)!

 # Design and Art